Tech

 Eliazar Marchenko

-The United States has just converted a national security tool into a revenue stream, forcing Nvidia and AMD to surrender 15% of their China chip sales to Washington.
+[This is a test article] United States has just converted a national security tool into a revenue stream, forcing Nvidia and AMD to surrender 15% of their sales to US.
 What began as a semiconductor export control is now a blueprint for governments to claim stakes in private companies’ earnings.

 How Wall Street Quietly Preps for the AI Credit Boom